DND-DRDC-RDDC/OS_PyCoMod/README.md

 # Common pitfalls

 In some cases, compartment models can experience unexpected errors caused by multiple flows exiting the same pool, especially if one or more of the flows is relatively large.
-For example, imagine that a certain number of people will be vaccinated on certain date.
+For example, imagine that a certain number of people will be vaccinated on a certain date.
 A very simple way to model this is to add a new flow that moves the specified number of people from S to R on that date.
 However, it is possible that the sum of the vaccination flow (from S to R) and the regular infection flow (from S to I) will exceed the total population in the susceptible pool.
 This will cause the S pool to have a negative value, and the total population in I and R will exceed the initial total population in the model.

 Multinomial distribution as alternate fix.